 What Will You Study

-Collaboratively delivered via the Department of Politics, Philosophy and Religion (PPR) and the Law School, this programme has three core modules, which examine different aspects of diplomacy, foreign policy, and international law, providing a strong introduction to the field.
+Collaboratively delivered with the Department of Politics, Philosophy and Religion (PPR) and the Law School, this programme has three core taught modules, which examine different aspects of diplomacy, foreign policy, and international law, providing a strong introduction to the field.

 A student is awarded either an LLM or an MA degree dependent on the weighting of law and politics courses studied.
 A major factor will be the department responsible for the supervision of the final dissertation.